 - If you are pregnant or might be pregnant, be especially careful to avoid infections or toxins that may be in the environment.
 You can lessen the chance of getting an infection by washing your hands often and encouraging others to cover their coughs.

 - Preparing for and recovering from a disaster can be stressful.
-You may be taking care of loved ones, but it is especially important for pregnant women to find healthy ways to reduce the stress they feel.
-If you are feeling stressed or sad because of the disaster, talk to others and share your thoughts and feelings… know you are not alone.
+You may be taking care of loved ones, but pregnant women need to find healthy ways to reduce their stress.
+If you feel stressed or sad because of the disaster, talk to others and share your thoughts and feelings… know you are not alone.

 - If you have any signs of preterm labor, call your healthcare provider or 911 or go to the hospital immediately.